-- all three loss functions we have seen are surrogate (proxy) for the 0-1 loss: their derivative is constant for $x \to -\infty$ - they also often work better because even if the 0-1 loss is low (or zero) on the training set, they improve on the test set - even so, we could have used a sigmoid instead, which is the smooth version of the 0-1 loss, but we didn't: its derivative tends to zero for $x\to -\infty$ - so if just one sigmoid is harder than relu, softplus etc. in a linear classifier, why use 100 of those in the hidden units of a two-layer network?
+- all three loss functions we have seen are surrogate (proxy) for the 0-1 loss: their derivative is constant for $x \to -\infty$ - we could have used sigmoid at least, which is the smooth version of the 0-1 loss, but we didn't: its derivative tends to zero for $x \to -\infty$ - so if just one sigmoid is harder than relu, softplus etc. in a linear classifier, why use 100 of those in the hidden units of a two-layer network?